Set up config modifiers

 Restore a config modifier version

 You can restore a version of a config modifier that’s not currently in use.
-This may be helpful when troubleshooting to see where an error may have been introduced or to resolve an error by using a version that worked previously.
+This might be helpful when troubleshooting to see where an error may have been introduced or to resolve an error by using a version that worked previously.

 1. Follow the instructions for viewing existing config modifiers.